rust-lang/rfcs/text/0000-raw-reference-mir-operator.md

 (where `?T` can be any type, also a partial one like `_`) as well as coercions from `&[mut] <place>` to a raw pointer type as a special pattern and turn them into a single MIR `Rvalue` that takes the address and produces it as a raw pointer -- a "take raw reference" operation.
-We also use this new `Rvalue` to translate `x as *[mut|const] ?T`; before this RFC such code gets translated to MIR as a reborrow followed by a cast.
+We do this *after* auto-deref, meaning this pattern does not apply when a call to `deref` or `deref_mut` got inserted.
+We also use this new `Rvalue` to translate `x as *[mut|const] ?T`;
+before this RFC such code gets translated to MIR as a reborrow followed by a cast.
 Once this is done, `Misc` casts from reference to raw pointers can be removed from MIR, they are no longer needed.

 This new `Rvalue` might be a variant of the existing `Ref` operation (say, a boolean flag for whether this is raw), or a new `Rvalue` variant.
 The borrow